The mutation process on the ancestral line under selection: Introduction

 \emph{Coalescence theory} is concerned with the individual genealogies within species.
-It is a major part of modern population genetics theory; for a review of the area, see \cite{Wakeley}.
-Our goal in this article is to investigate the ancestral line just described, and in this way shed some light on the interface between phylogeny and population genetics.
-Specifically, we will be concerned with the mutation process on the ancestral line.
-As a motivation, we address the well-known observation that mutation rates (or, more precisely, muation fluxes) estimated via pedigree studies (that is, via direct comparison of close relatives) tend to be about a factor of ten higher than those inferred via phylogenetic methods (\citet{Connell22} and references therein; see specifically the early work by \citet{Parsons97,Sigurdardottir00} and \citet{Santos05}).
-One of the many possible explanations discussed is purifying selection \citep{Parsons97,Sigurdardottir00,Santos05,Connell22}.
-This means that a deleterious mutation away from the wildtype is selected against; thus an individual carrying it has a lower chance of survival than a wildtype individual.
+It is a major part of modern population genetics theory; for a review of the area, see~\citet{Durrett} or~\citet{Wakeley}.
+Our goal in this article is to investigate the ancestral line just described, and in this way shed some light on the interface between molecular phylogeny and population genetics.
+Specifically, we will be concerned with the mutation process on the ancestral line in the presence of selection.
+Altogether, not much literature is available on the effect of selection in phylogeny; the work of~\citet{Adams_etal_18} and~\citet{Wascher_Kubatko_22} are notable exceptions.
+We here address the well-known observation that mutation rates (or, more precisely, mutation fluxes) estimated via pedigree studies (that is, via direct comparison of close relatives) in human mitochondrial DNA tend to be about a factor of ten higher than those inferred via phylogenetic methods (\citet{Connell22} and references therein; see specifically the early work by~\citet{Parsons97},~\citet{Sigurdardottir00}, and~\citet{Santos05}).
+One of the many possible explanations discussed is purifying selection~\citep{Parsons97,Sigurdardottir00,Santos05,Connell22}.
+This means that a deleterious mutation is selected against; thus an individual carrying this mutation has a lower chance of contributing descendants to future generations than a wildtype individual.
 So such mutations, although visible in pedigree studies, have a smaller probability of being observed in phylogenetic analyses.
+Let us note that mutations that contribute to species divergence are often referred to as \emph{substitutions} in the biological literature.